 The National Minimum Wage increase

-For the first time domestic workers have been brought into line with the NMW via a 21.5% increase from 2021’s R19.09 per hour.
-Assuming a work month of 21 days x 8 hours per day, R23.19 per hour equates to R3,895.92 per month.
+Domestic workers were brought into line with the NMW in 2022, and assuming a work month of 21 days x 8 hours per day, R25-42 per hour equates to R4,270-56 per month.
 The Living Wage calculator will help you check whether or not you are actually paying your domestic worker enough to cover a household’s “minimal need” (adjust the “Assumptions” in the calculator to ensure that the figures used are up to date).